milindhg/sn-filesync/README.md

 - [x] check if the record has been updated on the server before uploading changes and warn the user and cancel the upload (basic conflict management)
 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
 - [x] ignore hidden files better (Eg. ".DS_Store", ".jshintrc")
-- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS XCode "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
-- [ ] allow upload override of server record if the user has made a merge of remote and local data

 - [x] upgrade node binaries to latest versions (currently version "v0.8.25". version here http://nodejs.org/dist/v0.10.37/ needs testing with restify)
 - [x] upgrade 3rd party node_modules (except restify)
-- [ ] upgrade restify or find alternative that works better (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10" run `npm outdated` for details)
+- [x] upgrade restify or find alternative that works better (restler)
 - [x] use standard npm package.json setup to specify 3rd part node_modules
+- [ ] allow records to be saved in sub-dirs (eg, grouped by table or date created or user created etc.)
+- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS XCode "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
+- [ ] allow upload override of server record if the user has made a merge of remote and local data
+- [ ] allow saving complete record as XML (via search tool)

 Nice to haves
 - [x] auto create folder structure for user (```./node-darwin src/app --setup```)